prisec-ml/prisec-ml.github.io/_pages/about.md

 title: Privacy and Security in ML Seminars
 ---

 <br>This is the homepage of the **Privacy & Security in Machine Learning (PriSec-ML) Interest Group**.
 It brings together researchers and practitioners around the world broadly interested in this topic.
-For the time being, it features recurring seminars, roughly every two weeks, tentatively Wednesdays 1pm (London Time).
+For the time being, it features recurring seminars, a couple of times a month, always on Wednesdays, around 1pm or so (London Time).

 ### Upcoming Seminars